What Jaw Pain Means: What Causes It & How to Treat It

 • Misaligned teeth

-The problems mentioned above should be addressed as soon as possible, and fractured teeth should see your dentist right away as they are considered a dental emergency.
-Until then, keep the tooth that hurts clean and try rinsing with warm water.
+The problems mentioned above should be addressed promptly, especially in the case of fractured teeth, as they are considered dental emergencies.
+It is advisable to seek immediate dental attention.
+In the meantime, make sure to keep the affected tooth clean and consider rinsing with warm water.

 Cysts or Tumours